BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 The more one refines the measuring instrument to determine the position more precisely (shorter wavelength), the more strongly and inevitably you disturb the electron's momentum in the process.
 Physics itself is forced to theorize the observation situation as part of its own subject matter; it can no longer return to a neutral, uninvolved standpoint.
 It is a theory existing purely at the level of second-order cybernetics.

-In a sense, *hard sciences* becomes really *hard* when it pushes to its most outer boundary to hit a problem that *soft sciences* have to deal with from beginning.[^15]
+>In a sense, *hard sciences* becomes really *hard* when it pushes to its most outer boundary to hit a problem that *soft sciences* have to deal with from the beginning.[^15]

 Correspondingly, it describes reality as fundamentally indeterminable (as seen in Heisenberg's uncertainty principle or the collapse of the wave function).
 Luhmann immediately defuses this ontological panic, however: this does not necessarily mean that reality itself is indeterminable!
 It simply means that the observing-of-observing—the measuring and the predicting of measurements—produces new forms that turn into new media.